The 25 Top Things to Do in La Paz Mexico + Practical Tips

 However, if your goal is to explore the regions around La Paz, renting a car in La Paz Mexico would be a better option for it.

-The rule of thumb to visit La Paz is going crazy and having tons of fun doing the many things it has to offer.
+The rule of thumb for visiting La Paz is to go crazy and have tons of fun exploring the many things it has to offer.

 Apart from that, there’s not much for you to worry about.
 However, some practical tips never hurt, so here are some of those: